cardano-foundation/CIPs/CIP-0095/README.md

 ### Open Questions

-- The burden of transaction building to be placed on dApps or wallets?
+- <s>The burden of transaction building to be placed on dApps or wallets?</s>
+  - This has been moved from the wallet to the application.
-- Move DRep key definitions into a CIP which is dedicated to describing CIP-1694 related credentials?
+- Move DRep key definitions into a CIP which is dedicated to describing CIP-1694 related credentials? or CIP-1852?
 - Is it necessary to provide a method to prove ownership of DRep key? and can CIP-30's `api.signData()` be used to prove ownership of multi-stake keys?
 - Is it sensible to place multi-stake key burden onto clients?